Abe Station: Lines

 Abe Station is served by the Wakasa Line, and is located 7.1 kilometers from the terminus of the line at Kōge.
 Only local trains stop at this station.

 Station layout

 The station consists of one ground-level side platform serving a single bi-directional track.
 The wooden station building is integrated with a barber shop, and ticket sales are outsourced to the same shop, and the owner of the barber shop also serves as the station manager.
-The station will be unmanned on days when the barber shop is closed.
+The station will be unstaffed on days when the barber shop is closed.